Our ultimate Africa packing guide

 • Day pack

-• Lip balm to protect against that dry African air, the wind in your face on safari, and the dust during dry season
+• Lip balm to protect against that dry African air, the wind in your face on safari, and the dust during the dry season

-• Refillable water canteen so you don’t have to buy plastic bottles!
+• Refillable water canteen so you don’t have to buy plastic bottles

 Things for warm weather